Neighborhood Council Grievance Page

 - “A policy dispute or disagreement regarding the position of a Neighborhood Council board or committee.”

-If the grievance is deemed to be valid (certified), by the Department, the grievance will be forwarded to the Neighborhood Council in question and the grievant will receive an email notification if grievance is forwarded, Neighborhood Councils shall have 60 calendar days to resolve a grievance; if a Neighborhood Council does not resolve a grievance matter within 60 days, the matter may be forwarded to a Regional Grievance Panel for final resolution.
+If the grievance is deemed to be valid (certified), by the Department, the grievance will be forwarded to the Neighborhood Council in question and the grievant will receive an email notification.
+Again, certification of a grievance only affirms it meets the minimum threshold to advance to the next step and is not a certification f the merits of the grievance.

 Regional Grievance Panels shall have 21 days to resolve and make a final determination on grievances filed with a Regional Grievance Panel.
 Regional Grievance Panels cannot hear any matters that have not first been submitted to Neighborhood Councils for resolution; Regional Grievance Panels shall not hear matters that have not gone through a grievance process at the Neighborhood Council level, unless the Neighborhood Council has failed to respond or take any action on a grievance.